fortierq/fortierq.github.io/_posts/2021-05-09-python-import.md

 ModuleNotFoundError: No module named 'src'
 ~~~

 What happened?
-When Python try to import a module, it looks at the paths in `sys.path` (including PYTHONPATH):
+When Python tries to import a module, it looks at the paths in `sys.path` (including PYTHONPATH):
 <script src="https://gist.github.com/fortierq/b329d5223604404b600289ddf2991f8c.js"></script>
 ~~~ shell
 ~/Documents/code/project$ python3 src/a/b.py

 ['/home/qfortier/Documents/code/project/src/a', '/usr/lib/python38.zip', '/usr/lib/python3.8',  ...]
 ~~~
 We see that the directory containing b.py (the script we run) is added to `sys.path`.
-But d.py is not reachable from the directory `a`.
+But `d.py` is not reachable from the directory `a`, hence the above error.

-## Adding root to sys.path
+## Add root to sys.path

-We can add the path to the root of the project :
+We can add the path to the root of the project:
 <script src="https://gist.github.com/fortierq/d7388895aa6531a2a3c2d2eb6f89438f.js"></script>
 ~~~ shell
 ~/Documents/code/project$ python3 src/a/b.py

 ['/home/qfortier/Documents/code/project/src/a',  ..., '.']
 ~~~
 The added path '.' refers to the current working directory (from which Python was run) ~/Documents/code/project.
-Python can import `c.d` from this directory.
+Python can indeed import `c.d` from this directory.

 This solution works regardless of the directory used to run Python:
 ~~~ shell